terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/Security/Authorization.txt

        - | Enabled only by the access authorization to request URL and JSP tag.
          | Returns true if there is a request from specified IP address.

-  | For other available Spring EL, refer to \ `Common built-in expressions <http://static.springsource.org/spring-security/site/docs/3.1.x/reference/el-access.html#Common Built-In Expressions>`_\ .
+  | For other available Spring EL, refer to \ `Common built-in expressions <http://docs.spring.io/spring-security/site/docs/3.2.5.RELEASE/reference/htmlsingle/#el-common-built-in>`_\ .

   | Determination can also be performed using operator.
   | In the following example, it can be accessed when it matches with both the role and the requested IP address.